Adaptive Soft Error Protection for Neural Network Processing: Experiment results

-2) \textit{\textbf{Fault-tolerant Design Overhead: }} Fig.\ref{fig:img10} compare the fault-tolerant computational overhead of the proposed approach.
-Experimental results show that compared with the baseline fault-tolerant approach, the proposed approach significantly optimizes the baseline fault-tolerant protection, reducing the computational overhead by an average of 59.19\%.
+Table \ref{tab:comp_comparison} compares the fault-tolerant computational overhead of the proposed approach.
+Experimental results show that compared with the baseline uniform approach, the proposed approach significantly optimizes the baseline fault-tolerant protection, reducing the computational overhead by an average of 59.19\%.
 Compared with the static fault-tolerant approach, our approach reduces the computational overhead by 42.12\% on average without affecting the fault-tolerant capability.
 In addition, it is found that the reduction of computational overhead varies in different dataset tasks and fault conditions.

-For a deeper insight into the computational overhead of our proposed adaptive fault-tolerant strategy, Fig.\ref{fig:comp_detec_recovery} further analyzes the fault-tolerant design overhead of error detection and error recovery of ABFT in the addition and multiplication operations on the YOLO model of the DAC SDC dataset, respectively.
+For a deeper insight into the computational overhead of our proposed adaptive fault-tolerant strategy, Fig. \ref{fig:comp_detec_recovery} further analyzes the fault-tolerant design overhead of error detection and error recovery of ABFT in the addition and multiplication operations on the YOLO model of the DAC SDC dataset, respectively.
 The computational overhead is normalized to that of a uniform protection.
 It can be found that in the case of low faults, the overhead of the addition operation of error detection accounts for a larger proportion, and as the number of faults increases, the proportion of error recovery gradually increases.
 This analysis aims to provide a valuable reference for further performance optimization.